chechigp/inventree-adv-sheet-label/README.md

 ### Default sheet layout

 This setting allows you to specify which sheet layout is selected by default when opening the printing dialog.
 It makes sense to set this either to some *Auto* option or to the layout you are using the most.
 The default is ```Auto (round)```, which is probably fine for most use-cases.

+## Common Issues

+### "No matching distributionfound" / "Could not find a version that satisfies the requirement"

+This means that the Python version installed on the InvenTree host is too old for the plugin.
+This error may occur when trying to install plugin versions up to `1.2.2` on an InvenTree instance installed bare-metal or via the package installer on a system with Python 3.9.
+This is because the plugin used to require Python >= 3.11, which is the version used in the containers, therefore working for most setups.
+As of plugin version `1.3.0`, the version requirement has been reduced, and this should no longer occur.

 ## Contribution